CS3398-Miranda-Cosgroves/GetRichTwitch/README.txt

 o What Went Well?
 (4 pts–Team) Four or more teambullets (4 pts)
 1. Great teamwork on Slack
-2.
+2. We were able to make sure that everyone had their code running like they wanted.
 3.
 4.

 o What Might Be Impeding Us from Performing Better?
 One or more team bullets (1pts)
-1.
+1. Lack of better functionality of node or Javascript
 2.
 3.
 4.

-o What Can We do to Improve?
+o What can we do to Improve?
 (5pt–Team) One or more team bullets
-1.
+1. More team "meetings" in person.
 2.
 3.
 4.